Learn About CHIP in Utah

 SLC, UT 84114-3245

 Lastly, you can apply for UT CHIP in person at a local eligibility office.
 Your CHIP eligibility should be determined in about four to six weeks.
-You can download our comprehensive guide to find more detailed information for submitting your application.
+You can download our free guide to find more detailed information on how to submit your application.